 A man is prohibited from masturbating, especially when that results in ejaculation outside the context of sexual relations with his wife.
+A man who deliberately stimulates himself for sexual pleasure culminating in ejaculation is described as wasting seed.
 The primary source material for this prohibition is vague.
-However, a man who deliberately stimulates himself for sexual pleasure culminating in ejaculation is described as wasting seed.
-In religious texts the avoidance of masturbation is called shmirat habrit or guarding the covenant.
+In some later religious texts, the avoidance of masturbation is called shmirat habrit, or guarding the covenant.
 This is meant to reflect a man’s commitment to his covenant with God as expressed through the central rite of circumcision, symbolizing sexual self-control.
 It is beyond the scope of this book to present an analysis of those sources.
-The Zohar’s extreme position, equating masturbation with a transgression worse than all others, has had a tremendous impact on attitudes towards male sexuality and masturbation.
+The Zohar’s extreme position, equating masturbation with a transgression worse than all others, has had a tremendous impact on attitudes toward male sexuality and masturbation.

 Female masturbation is sparsely mentioned in rabbinic sources.
-While there is a difference of opinion in the Rishonim, with some halakhically opposing female masturbation, it is not referred to at all in Shulhan Arukh.
-The majority opinion is that since a woman experiencing sexual pleasure does not involve wasted seed, female masturbation is not clearly prohibited.
+There is a difference of opinion in the Rishonim regarding whether it is permitted but it is not mentioned at all in Shulhan Arukh.
+The majority opinion is that since a woman experiencing sexual pleasure does not involve wasted seed, female masturbation is not prohibited.
 Nonetheless, there is an air of uncomfortable disapproving silence on the topic, reinforcing the attitude that sexual self-gratification is to be avoided even if not overtly forbidden.

 Unsanctioned Sexual Urges

-Talmudic sources and stories about unsanctioned and illicit sexual urges appear throughout rabbinic literature.
-Rarely is a solution offered and often, the protagonist shows heroic discipline in refraining from the transgressive act.
+Stories about unsanctioned and illicit sexual urges appear throughout rabbinic literature.
+Rarely is a solution offered and often, the protagonist shows heroic discipline in refraining from sin.
 However, in the text below, an outlet is sanctioned for a man who is overcome by his desire.